mesosphere/dcos-docs-site/pages/dkp/konvoy/1.8/release-notes/1.8.4/index.md

 -  Prometheus addon upgrades fail due to a missing alertmanager CRD.
 To work around this issue, manually apply the missing CRD to the cluster prior to upgrading by running: `kubectl apply -f https://raw.githubusercontent.com/prometheus-operator/prometheus-operator/v0.47.0/example/prometheus-operator-crd/monitoring.coreos.com_alertmanagers.yaml`

+-  vSphere provisioning in an air-gapped environment is not supported in this version; however, we will add this functionality to a future release.
+Refer to the most current release documentation for more information.

 ### Component versions

 - Ansible 2.9.16.0